History and Charm in Kerrytown

 Housed in a 19th-century home, the Kerrytown Concert House is a hot spot for avant-garde, classical, and unique music in the Ann Arbor area.
 Other artistic and cultural attractions in Kerrytown include the Museum on Main Street (great for those interested in local history) and the Ann Arbor Hands-On Museum (a regionally-famous experience for kids and families).

 Artistic and cultural events abound in Kerrytown, as well.
-The Farmers Market is the new home for FoolMoon, a ridiculous, beautiful long-standing Ann Arbor tradition that kicks off spring each April.
-The Kerrytown Book Festival celebrates literary greatness each year, and the African American Downtown Festival highlights the neighborhood’s rich history of black Ann Arborites and their contribution to the city throughout the years.
+The Farmers Market is the new home for FoolMoon, a ridiculous, beautiful long-standing Ann Arbor tradition that kicks off spring each April, and the African American Downtown Festival highlights the neighborhood’s rich history of black Ann Arborites and their contribution to the city throughout the years, just to name a few.